edsinclair/git-pair/README.md

 ## About this version

-This was forked from http://github.com/chrisk/git-pair.
-Many thanks to Chris Kampmeier for the original version.
-Our version added the --reset option, modified how email addresses are handled, and refactored much of the code.
+This was forked from http://github.com/edgecase/git-pair which in turn was forked from http://github.com/chrisk/git-pair.
+Many thanks to Chris Kampmeier for the original version and Adam McCrea, John Distad and Ehren Murdick for the features they added to the edgecase release.
+This version adds a --show, --email and --install-hook options and converts the gem to use Bundler for dependency management.

 ## License